 A fistula in the gut is a passage that develops between the digestive tract and another part of the body.

-Crohn’s colitis, also known as granulomatous colitis, only affects the large intestine, also known as the colon.
+Crohn’s colitis, or granulomatous colitis, only affects the large intestine.

 - ulcers, fistulas, and abscesses around the anus